ElsevierSoftwareX/SOFTX-D-20-00038/asvtorch/recipes/sitw/neural_ivector/README.md

 ## Recipe description

 - Feature extraction and augmentation using Kaldi
-- DNN embedding extractor (x-vector or similar) training using augmented VoxCeleb2 data (segments from the same source YouTube video concatenated together)
+- DNN embedding extractor (x-vector or similar) training using augmented VoxCeleb1 and VoxCeleb2 data (segments from the same source YouTube video concatenated together)
 - Neural i-vector training using sufficient statistics extracted from the network
 - PLDA scoring of `core-core` and `core-multi` trial lists
 - Outputs EERs and minDCFs